If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-- Comes in a variety of lid colors to match your kitchenware.
+- Comes in a variety of lid colours to match your kitchenware.

 Honey stored in Mason jars is subject to environmental variables such as heat and light.
 Mason jars are transparent and will let light through to your stored honey.
 They are thick and insulate honey to some extent but eventually conduct heat to the contents in the jar.
 Storing honey in Mason jars will thus need you to keep the honey at room temperature and away from light sources.
 You may freeze honey in Mason jars if that is your style.

-- Mason jars are also clear, allowing you to see the color and state of the honey you have stored in the jar.
+- Mason jars are also clear, allowing you to see the colour and state of the honey you have stored in the jar.

 - Modern Mason jars have domed lids.
 Proper sealing causes the lid to form a concave dome.
 Improper sealing or microbial growth in the stored contents within a Mason jar causes the dome to pop upward into a convex shape.

 - Storing honey in Mason jars is largely up to the individual.
 If you do not have access to Mason jars you could use alternative sealable glass jars.

 Exposed honey attracts ants due to the sugars it contains.
 In a beehive, ants are deterred from stealing honey due to how hot it is inside.
 They are also attacked and killed by bees when detected in the beehive.
 In storage, honey may attract ants without you noticing it.
 Ants eat the honey and often ferries come back to their nests to be used as food reserves.
 There is nothing worse than finding ants all over your stored honey and some possibly drowned in it.

 Here are a few tips on how to store honey away from ants.